Finding a School in Melbourne

 If you have decided on moving to Melbourne, one of the few things you need to think about is the education of your children.
 Schools are a serious business in Melbourne, which means there’s a wealth of information available to parents of would-be Melbourne school children.
 So much in fact that it can be difficult to know where to start.

 This guide aims to give a broad overview of how the school system works in Melbourne to help you acclimatise and provide the groundwork for you to dig into the details of specific schools by yourself once you move to Australia.

-Public schools in Victoria
+Public schools in Melbourne

 Schooling in Australia is the responsibility of the states and territories.
 In Melbourne that responsibility lies with the Victoria Department of Education and Early Childhood Development.
 It provides public schooling from Kindergarten (Year 0), through primary school (Years 1-6) to high-school (Years 7-12).

 Each child with permanent residence in Melbourne is guaranteed a place at their local school, but it is also possible to apply to schools in whose enrolment area you do not live.
 Each school has its own criteria when judging whether to accept out-of-area applications.

 In either case applications are made direct to the school in question via an appointment.

 Enrolling in public school

 - Kindergarten – you can apply for the coming school year if your child turns four on or before 30th April of that year.